-The terms of Mr. Hammer's fiscal 2011 non-equity incentive plan contained both minimum threshold amounts that must be achieved to qualify for an award as well as additional payment amounts for surpassing the performance metrics.
-Specifically, actual results below 85% of revenue and below 80% of non-GAAP income from operations result in no payment for the respective target.
-Actual results at 85% of the revenue target result in a 25% payout for that component and actual results at 80% of non-GAAP income from operations result in a 50% payout for that component.
-For fiscal 2011, the total revenue achievement needed to obtain the minimum threshold payout of \$61,000 on the revenue component was \$271.7 million.
-For each additional \$16.0 million, or 5%, that the revenue achievement is above \$271.7 million, the resulting payout increases by approximately \$61,000.
-The total non-GAAP income from operations achievement needed to obtain the minimum threshold payout of \$122,000 on the non-GAAP income from operations component was \$47.2 million.
-For each additional \$5.9 million, or 10%, that the non-GAAP income from operations achievement is above \$47.2 million, the resulting payout increases by approximately \$61,000.
+The terms of Mr. Hammer's fiscal 2012 non-equity incentive plan contained both minimum threshold amounts that must be achieved to qualify for an award as well as additional payment amounts for surpassing the performance metrics.
+Specifically, actual results below 85% of revenue and non-GAAP income from operations result in no payment for the respective target.

+Actual results at 85% of the revenue target result in a 25% payout for that component.
+For fiscal 2012, the total revenue achievement needed to obtain the minimum threshold payout of \$67,100 on the revenue component was \$312.8 million.
+For each additional \$18.4 million, or 5%, that the revenue achievement is above \$312.8 million, the resulting payout increases by approximately \$67,100.

+Actual results at 85% of non-GAAP income from operations (EBIT) result in a 65% payout for that component.
+The total non-GAAP income from operations (EBIT) achievement needed to obtain the minimum 65% threshold payout of \$174,460 on the non-GAAP income from operations component (EBIT) was \$54.7 million.
+Furthermore, actual results at 90% of non-GAAP income from operations (EBIT), or \$57.9 million, result in a 75% payout for that component.
+For each additional \$6.4 million, or 10%, that the non-GAAP income from operations (EBIT) achievement is above \$57.9 million, the resulting payout increases by approximately \$67,100.

-Actual revenue for fiscal 2011 was \$314.8 million and actual non-GAAP income from operations was \$52.9 million.
-As a result, Mr. Hammer was awarded \$405,967, or approximately 83% of his fiscal 2011 target bonus amount, related to achievement against his total revenue and non-GAAP income from operations performance targets.
+Actual revenue for fiscal 2012 was \$406.6 million and actual non-GAAP income from operations was \$73.7 million.
+As a result, Mr. Hammer was awarded \$774,334, or approximately 144% of his fiscal 2012 target bonus amount, related to achievement against his total revenue and non-GAAP income from operations performance targets.